 Ali Jafarian

-Ali is a father, husband and serial entrepreneur with a deep drive to create.
-He writes, records, codes and builds things to inspire the artist in all of us.
+Ali is a family man, conscious leader and serial entrepreneur with a deep drive to create.
+He writes, designs and builds things to inspire the real human experience.

 Discussion